gsmolinski/dedupewider/README.md

 function to find connected rows based on data on chosen columns and collapse it into one row.

-This function was used in CATI surveys (especially on businesses databases) to minimize the chance that interviewers will call independently the same respondent and thus irritate her or him.
+Function from this package was used in CATI surveys (especially on businesses databases) to minimize the chance that interviewers will call independently the same respondent and thus irritate her or him.
 It is a chance that the same, suitable person to participate in the survey, work in more than one company and that these companies exist as a separate